PixelsUp/GlitchMatic/README.md

 ### Detailed Mechanics

 - **Movement**: Standard movement mechanics (run, attack), with a glimpse of RPG systems, such as the roll mechanic.
 The roll mechanic is a key concept of the game.
-Enemies are designed around it, making it hard to use and abuse, as it has a small amount of invencibility frames that assist in the elimination of certain theme bosses throughout the gameplay runs of the players.
+Enemies are designed around it, making it hard to use and abuse, as it has a small amount of invincibility frames that assist in the elimination of certain theme bosses throughout the gameplay runs of the players.
 - **Combat**: Fast-paced, with a variety of weapons (glitch guns, melee attacks).
 The player will select between a melee option and a ranged option, which changes the way the enemies behave drastically.
 This makes it so the AI feels fresh every run and avoids any clear abusable strategies suited for speedrunning.
 - **Time Mechanic**: Players race to clear as many rooms as possible before dying.
 This mechanic makes the player hesitant to take their time against more defensive enemies and forces him to, when being competitive, organise their combat according to the rooms' exit and entrance.

 ### Levels and Missions

 - **Rooms**: Procedurally generated rooms with increasing difficulty.
 Enemies are spawned differently every room, enhancing the replayability aspect of the game.
-They are built to be dynamic and inmersive.
+They are built to be dynamic and immersive.
 Enemies respond to the environment accordingly, making every room feel fresh and difficult in its own way.
 - **Glitch Hazards**: Obstacles that alter gameplay unpredictably.
 They are meant to be used as covers for the player or the enemies, as well as stopping its progress through certain stages.

 ### Controls

-- Movement: Players use WASD keys to move their character around the environmetn.
+- Movement: Players use WASD keys to move their character around the environment.
 - Rolling: When the Spacebar is pressed the character rolls.
 This allows for some invincibility frames, essential for surviving difficult encounters and allowing the player to dodge certain attacks.
 - Aiming: The mouse is used to aim the weapon at enemy targets.
 - Attacking: To either shoot or perform melee attacks, the left mouse button is pressed.